The-Daily-Upside/chatgpt-slackbot/README.md

 - **Data Privacy**: Uses `user=user` when calling the OpenAI API to ensure data is not used for retraining.
 - **Database Integration**: Stores configurations, logs, and conversation history in a managed database.

+## Custom RAG Implementation

+If you want to use a custom Retrieval-Augmented Generation (RAG) with this bot, the `rag` branch includes an implementation using Chroma and embeddings.

 ## Deployment Instructions

 ### Prerequisites